 Here are some generalizations as to when you will be required to upgrade injectors.

-- Milwaukee-8 engines: the 4.38 injectors on these engines work well in stock & stage 1 applications, in most cases they can still be utilized with an aftermarket camshaft up to the upper teens for HP.
-If you have a 114 or 117 with a top performing cam & exhaust you will want to upgrade injectors, we go to the 5.5gm injectors.
+- Milwaukee-8 engines: the 4.38 injectors on these engines work well in stock & stage 1 applications, in many cases they can still be utilized with an aftermarket camshaft up to about the mid-upper teens for HP.
+If you have a top performing cam & exhaust you may likely need to upgrade injectors, we generally go to the 5.5gm injectors.
 If you are installing a big bore kit larger injectors are mandatory, see the chart above based on your respective rear wheel horsepower, most applications will use the 5.5gm or 6.3gm injectors.

 - Twin cam Throttle by Wire: the OEM 4.35 injectors in this application can be used up to the upper teens for horsepower, above 120Hp and larger injectors are mandatory.
-We use stock injectors in the great majority of our 107″ and 110″ big bore applications, however if we increase the size of the throttle body we use the larger 5.3gm injector.
+We use stock injectors in the great majority of the mild 107″ and 110″ big bore applications, however if we increase the size of the throttle body or in higher output builds we generally use the 5.3gm injector.
 For higher displacement engines see the chart above.

 - Twin Cam Cable throttle 2006-2017: these models use the small 3.91gm fuel injectors, these injectors are good up to about mid 90’s horsepower.
 The OEM injectors will work in most 96″ and 103″ combinations with Stage 1, bolt in cams, or mild big bore kits with stock heads.
 Applications 100Hp or more require larger injectors, we generally use 4.9gm or 5.3gm injectors.
 See chart above for sizing for your combination.